-White House Creek Farmhouse is a private waterfront peninsula that contains 1.8 acres with almost 1000′ on White House Creek off the Corrotoman River, and has its own boat ramp and 5-6′ MLW pier.
+White House Creek Farmhouse sits on a private waterfront peninsula of 1.8 acres with over 1100′ on White House Creek off the Corrotoman River, and has its own boat ramp and 5-6′ MLW pier.
 The charming 1910 farmhouse has had some lovely renovations including new kitchen and baths, new flooring in several rooms, and new HVAC.
 Two large outbuildings with concrete flooring are perfect for storage, or could be repurposed as a guest cottage or studio.
 Truly a beautiful spot to sit on the porch and enjoy enchanting waterfront views!

 4 BR septic system

 1125' on White House Creek